bdusauso/javaee-transactions-sandbox/README.md

 ## Installation

 ### Docker
+First, be sure that no other WebLogic instance is runnin, it could cause interferences, especially with ports.
-Run the Postgres and WebLogic containers
+Then, run the Postgres and WebLogic containers:

 ```
 docker compose up -d